Branch Class¶

 Variables

-: Busbar number that the branch (i.e., transmission lines) connect to.
+from: Busbar number that the branch (i.e., transmission lines) connect from.to: Busbar number that the branch (i.e., transmission lines) connect to.

 Abstract Methods

-: Function to generate the network's admittance matrix.
+y = get_admittance_matrix(obj): Function to generate the network's admittance matrix.

 Branch Pi-Type Circuit Model Class¶